scipy-conference/scipy_proceedings_2010/allen/my_paper.rst

 types rely on very different methods to return the information.

 .. figure:: NIFS-tree-pd.png
-   :scale: 50

-   **Figure 4**: *NIFS Type Tree* The simple NIFS type tree showing which type has the Descriptor calculator assigned.
+   *NIFS Type Tree* The simple NIFS type tree showing which type has the Descriptor calculator assigned.

 If a particular instrument-mode requires a special calculation, and if the developers do not  want to complicate the more generic code, then another